Electrolytic Conservation Of Iron & Steel Artefacts

 Once an appropriate length of time has elapsed, it will be time to switch off the power and remove the artefact from the electrolyte.

-The artefact now needs to be washed to remove all traces of the electrolyte, and at the same time can be given a good scrub using a stiff plastic brush to remove loose deposits from the surface.
-Once most of the easily removable deposits have been removed let the artefact sit in cold water for a few hours, changing the water occasionally to be sure the electrolyte has been completely washed off and has had a chance to leach out of the pores in the metal.
+The artefact should be washed to remove all traces of the electrolyte, and at the same time can be given a good scrub using a brass wire brush to remove loose deposits from the surface.
+Once most of the easily removable deposits have been removed let the artefact sit in cold water for an hour or so, changing the water occasionally to be sure the electrolyte has been completely washed off and has had a chance to leach out of the pores in the metal.

 Give the artefact a good final wash and then quickly dry it off.
 This is important, as the porous recovered iron has a tendency to rapidly rust, in a matter of minutes sometimes.
-It's worthwhile immersing the artefact in a water-miscible solvent such as alcohol or acetone for a while, to help draw the water from the pores in the metal to ensure none is left, then heating the artefact up using a hair dryer to quickly dry off the solvent before it absorbs moisture from the air.
+For valuable items, it may be worthwhile rinsing or even immersing the artefact in a water-miscible solvent such as alcohol or acetone for a while, to help draw the water from the pores in the metal to ensure none is left, then heating the artefact up using a hair dryer to quickly dry off the solvent before it absorbs moisture from the air.
+The amount of attention you give at this stage depends on how much value you place on the artefact; some items simply don't warrant this much attention to detail.

-Despite the precautions, you may find new areas of red rust developing; the best you can do is to remove what you can of it.
-Use a mildly volatile solvent such as paint thinner or petrol to wash the dust off the artefact; don't use water this time as you will risk ongoing corrosion because the water will enter the pores in the recovered iron.
-Once washed and the solvent fully evaporated, the artefact should be given a coat of preservative such as Hammerite's Waxoyl, one of Fuch's preservatives from the Anticorit range or just good old oil.
+Once washed and the solvent fully evaporated, the artefact should be given a coat of preservative such as one of Fuch's preservatives from the Anticorit range or just good old oil; you could also consider using Renaissance Wax.
 Ongoing corrosion is a real problem with a treated artefact, so any anti-rust treatment needs to be checked regularly and the treatment re-applied as necessary to maintain protection.

 Back to top